 The PSM Degree in Green Chemistry and Engineering benefits from the expertise of an advisory board comprised of members from industry, governmental agencies, and non-profit organizations.
 Advisory board members will assist with development of internship opportunities, review of program requirements, and course content to assure that students receive training pertinent to job opportunities in the areas of green chemistry, green engineering, and sustainability.

-The School of Green Chemistry and Engineering is currently recruiting students for admission to the PSM Degree in Green Chemistry and Engineering for fall of 2015 and spring of 2016.
-A limited number of partial tuition scholarships are available for fall 2015 admission, supported through the Presidents New Graduate Incentive Scholarship.
+The School of Green Chemistry and Engineering is currently recruiting students for admission to the PSM Degree in Green Chemistry and Engineering for spring and fall of 2017.
+A limited number of partial tuition scholarships are available for both spring and fall 2017 admission.
 PSM applicants are strongly encouraged to submit materials early to be considered for these limited number of partial tuition scholarships.
-Review of applicants will begin on June 1, 2015.
+Review of applicants for spring admission will begin on October 1, 2016.